-As the name implies, Dividend.com has a corporate feel but comes with many free resources, including lists of pre-screened high dividend paying stocks, a dividend stock rating system, a newsletter, and a premium membership for using their online tools.
+As the name implies, Dividend.com has a corporate feel but comes with many free resources, including lists of pre-screened high dividend-paying stocks, a dividend stock rating system, a newsletter, and a premium membership for using their online tools.

-I like their historical dividend data section to view past performance.
+The site offers a historical dividend data section to view past performance.
 For example, check out the dividend payout history for Coca-Cola Co.

 02Dividend Stocks Online

 Dividend Stocks Online has a clean and simple feel to it.
 This site is easy to navigate, with super easy-to-find lists of high-dividend stocks.

 The six points the site uses to rank dividend stocks are dividend yield, 5-year dividend growth rate, 3-year net income growth rate, free cash flow, and payout ratio.

 The site also offers membership services for a monthly fee which gives you access to additional pre-screened high-dividend stock lists.

 03The Dividend Detective